 What is defamation?

-Defamation is a publication (either written or verbal) which would cause ‘right-thinking’ others to think worse of a person, or cause the individual to be avoided or ridiculed.
+Defamation is a publication (either written or verbal) that would cause ‘right-thinking’ others to think worse of a person, or cause the individual to be avoided or ridiculed.

 Defamation is the collective term for libel and slander.
 Where the defamation is in writing or some other permanent form it is a libel.
 Where it is spoken or in some other temporary form it is slander.

 Furthermore, the Claimant has to establish actual financial loss caused by the defamatory statement unless the statement relates to one of 4 specified categories:

 - that the individual has an infectious disease;

 - adultery by a female;